partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 This pattern is especially helpful when your app features **frequent reads and infrequent writes** or when you need to **join multiple data sets to create derived data** (for example, load data from a third-party API or database in addition to the room `storage`).

-You'll also need to keep in mind that for large data sets, you may reach either the 128KB per key storage limit, or the 128MB total RAM limit of the Room.
+You'll also need to keep in mind that for large data sets, you may reach either the 2KB per key and/or 128KiB per value storage limit, or the 128MB total RAM limit of the Room.
 For simplicity, below examples assume all your "messages" data fits in a single 128KB value.

 ```ts
 export default class Main implements Party.Server {